Redsift/redsift-bundler/README.md

   // multiple output files can be created, e.g. to create multiple CSS themes (see the real-world example below)
   styles: [{
     name: 'mybundle',
-    indexFile: './src/styles/index.styl'
+    indexFile: './src/index.styl'
   }],
   // list of formats which are going to be created.
 Valid formats are described in the Rollup documentation
   formats: ['es6', 'umd'],
   // the output folder of the bundle
   outputFolder: paths.dest,
-  // the module name for formats in the global namespace, e.g. 'umd'
+  // the module name that the exported JS code will be accessible at in the global namespace.
+Used by 'umd' and 'cjs' export formats (no function for 'es6' export)
-  moduleNameJS: 'Redsift',
+  moduleNameJS: 'MyBundle',
   // The destination of the sourcemaps relative to 'outputFolder'
   mapsDest: '.',
   // external mappings allow you to exclude the bundling of the named libraries.
 See the 'real world' example and the
   // Rollup documentation regarding this option.
 For the simple example we are including everything into the bundle, so
   // there is no need for that here.
   externalMappings: {